deatrich/linux-home-server/linux-server.md

   Applications -> Accessories -> Files

-The the File menu has an option: *Connect to Server*.
+The Files browser File menu has an option: *Connect to Server*.
 If you have an older version of Mate then find the help option and search for 'Connect to Server'.